wanderlp/today/README.md

 11. `Class Inheritance and Initialization` indicates that a Swift subclass must call one of its superclass' designated initializers during initialization. ie: calling `super.init()`

 12. Diffable data sources that supply UIKit lists with data and styling require that items conform to `Hashable`.
 The diffable data source uses the hash value to determine what changed between two snapshots of the data.

+13. When you override a view controller´s life cycle method, you first give the superclass a chance to perform its own tasks prior to tyour custom tasks.